 ![]() | scikit-learn - a machine learning library built on top of SciPy that supports supervised and unsupervised learning.
 It also provides various tools for model fitting, data preprocessing, model selection, model evaluation, and many other utilities |

-If you would have recommendations for other good free and open source machine learning software for Linux, please comment below.
+If you have recommendations for other good free and open source machine learning software for Linux, please comment below.

 Machine learning science apps please!